johnpan/whenDefined/README.md

 # whenDefined.js
-A simple way to check object/ library/ function availability and trigger promises.
-Uses jQuery promises.
+A tiny library for Featue Detection and Object Detection.
+In other words, it provides a simple way to check object/ library/ function availability and trigger jQuery promises.
 Promises will be rejected after one and a half minutes, and you can change that by altering the <i>window.whenDefined_timeOutLimit</i> variable

 Dead-easy usage:
   ```javascript